tompluess/yellowcake/README.md

 The Netlify CMS configuration is located in `public/admin/config.yml`.
 This is where you will configure the pages, fields, posts and settings that are editable by the CMS.

 Find out more in the [Netlify CMS Docs](https://www.netlifycms.org/docs/#configuration).

-## Uploadcare setup

-Uploadcare is our file upload system.
-It hosts the files for us and delivers them trough their CDN network.
-Each site you'll create need its own Uploadcare API key's.
-See below how to set this up

-1. Create new project in Uploadcare and save API keys in project

-- Go to [Uploadcare.com](https://uploadcare.com/accounts/login/) and login
-- Once on the dashboard create a new project
-- Set the name and hit create
-- In the left menu click in API Keys and copy the public key
-- Now open your project and open the CMS congif.yml file
-- find the `media_library` settings and paste in the public key after `publicKey:`
-- Done!!

-For more details see the [Netlify CMS Docs](https://www.netlifycms.org/docs/uploadcare/)

 ## Scheduled content